laegsgaardTroels/applied-data-science-with-r-slides/README.md

 Code to generate slideshow.

-The exercises and rmarkdown code used to generate this is missing.
+The exercises and rmarkdown code used to generate this is intentionally missing.

 https://laegsgaardtroels.github.io/applied-data-science-with-r-slides/